 Users can also set auto-deposit rules that routinely deposit cash into their investing account from a linked bank account.

 Robinhood gives investors more control of the investment process but doesn’t offer the shopping rewards to get free stock unless you refer friends.

 Investors that don’t want to be restricted to certain trading windows will like Robinhood.
 It’s possible to place market-type orders during normal market hours and buy or sell positions at the current market price.

 It’s also possible to place limit orders to only trade at or within a certain trading range.

-Stash two trading windows in the morning and two in the afternoon, for example.
+Stash has two trading windows in the morning and two in the afternoon, for example.
 Acorns only offers ETF portfolios.

 $1 Fractional Investing